 - Preheat the oven to 425°.
 Line a baking sheet with parchment paper and set aside.

-- Brush each biscuit generously with melted butter.
+- Brush each biscuit with melted butter.
 Bake until lightly browned, about 12-16 minutes.
-Remove from the oven and brush again with butter.
-Serve warm or at room temperature.
+Remove from the oven and serve warm or at room temperature.

 Kim these are soooooo yummy!
 I was lazy and just made them as drop biscuits and they were pretty flat, but the taste was phenomenal!
 So light but rich and buttery.
 Thank you!